Avenged Sevenfold: Drummer change and The Stage (2015–2017)

-Life Is But a Dream... (since 2018)
+Life Is But a Dream...
+(2018–present)

 In a December 2017 interview with Billboard, M. Shadows revealed that the band are planning "a big US summer 2018 tour", and that the band would start working on the follow-up to The Stage in late 2018.
 Bassist Johnny Christ in a May 2018 interview confirmed that the band is currently getting ideas and writing in their own studios to start the next record in September or October 2018.

 In September 2018, Synyster Gates revealed in an interview with Loudwire that the band has started working on their eighth studio album, saying "It's still early on, but we're working on a bunch of stuff".
 In March 2019, Zacky Vengeance stated the band would take the rest of the year off tour to concentrate on the upcoming album, saying the band is really focused on the new material.
 In January 2020, Avenged Sevenfold released "Set Me Free", an unreleased song recorded during the Hail to the King recording sessions.
 They also announced that the song would be included in a remastered re-release of Live in the LBC & Diamonds in the Rough, released on March 6.
 A limited edition clear vinyl of Diamonds in the Rough was also released.

 On March 14, 2023, after several days of teaser videos, the band released the first single, "Nobody", along with a music video.
 At the same time, they officially announced that their eighth studio album, Life Is But a Dream..., was set for release on June 2, 2023 while also revealed the album cover and the track list.

+On December 5, 2025, the band released a new non-album single, "Magic".
+It was made as a tie-in to Call of Duty: Black Ops 7s Season 1 patch.

+The band started a two-month tour with Good Charlotte in July 2026.
+On July 23, 2026, the band surprise-released a four-track electronic EP, Statica.
+It was later revealed that the EP served as a prelude to a self-titled full-length album, albeit under the side project name also titled Statica.
+The members of Avenged Sevenfold performed as Statica, while remaining backstage, during their summer 2026 tour (as the opening band for Good Charlotte and Avenged Sevenfold).